MicrosoftDocs/architecture-center/docs/databricks-monitoring/application-logs.md

 Configure your Azure Databricks cluster to use the monitoring library, as described in [Configure Azure Databricks to send metrics to Azure Monitor][config-cluster].

+> [!NOTE]
-The monitoring library streams Apache Spark level events and Spark Structured Streaming metrics from your jobs to Azure Monitor.
+> The monitoring library streams Apache Spark level events and Spark Structured Streaming metrics from your jobs to Azure Monitor.
 You don't need to make any changes to your application code for these events and metrics.
-The next section describes how to send custom application metrics.

 ## Send application metrics using Dropwizard

 Spark uses a configurable metrics system based on the Dropwizard Metrics Library.
 For more information, see [Metrics](https://spark.apache.org/docs/latest/monitoring.html#metrics) in the Spark documentation.

-To send application metrics from an Azure Databricks application code to Azure Monitor, follow these steps:
+To send application metrics from Azure Databricks application code to Azure Monitor, follow these steps:

 1. Build the **spark-listeners-loganalytics-1.0-SNAPSHOT.jar** JAR file as described in [Build the Azure Databricks Monitoring Library][build-lib].

 1. Create Dropwizard [gauges or counters](https://metrics.dropwizard.io/4.0.0/manual/core.html) in your application code.
-You can use the `UserMetricsSystem` class defined in the monitoring library:
+You can use the `UserMetricsSystem` class defined in the monitoring library.
+The following example creates a counter named `counter1`.

     ```Scala
     import org.apache.spark.metrics.UserMetricsSystems